 As a surname, Abraham can be of many origins.
 Derived from the Hebrew name Avraham, the biblical patriarch is worshipped as the founding father of the Jews.
 Abraham denotes the “Father of nations.”

 This last name originates from England or Scotland.
-However, its meaning can be traced back to the old French term ‘abet,’ meaning priest.
+However, its meaning can be traced back to the old French term abet, meaning ‘priest.’
+Among notable bearers, John Abbot was a famous English entomologist (13).

-The surname Adler comes from Yiddih or German roots.
-The word denotes an “eagle” and is common in the UK and USA.
-It is also a popular surname with the Ashkenazi community of the Jews, where it finds reference in the Psalm.
+The surname Adler comes from Yiddish and German roots.
+The word denotes an ‘eagle’ and is common in the UK and the US.
+It is also a popular surname with the Ashkenazi community of Jewish people.

-This surname is commonly seen amongst ethnic groups in Iran, Persian Jews, and few Persian Muslims.
-It is also an anglicized version of the Armenian surname ‘Aghassian.’
-Andre Kirk Agassi is a famous American tennis player.
+This surname is commonly seen amongst ethnic groups in Iran, that is, among Persian Jews and Persian Muslims.
+It is also an anglicized version of the Armenian surname Aghassian.
+Among notable personalities, Andre Kirk Agassi is a famous American tennis player.

 Allen is a last name of Irish origin.
 The name refers to someone who is ‘handsome.’
-It could also be a variation of MacAllen or Ailin, meaning harmony and peace.
-Another reference mentions its meaning as “little rock.”
+It could also be a variation of MacAllen or Ailin, meaning ‘harmony’ and ‘peace.’
+Another reference mentions its meaning as ‘little rock.’
+The coolness factor of this surname is heightened by its association with the fictional character Barry Allen, the alias of the superhero Flash, in DC comics.

-This name of English origin is a local surname that refers to the “valley of eagles.”
+This name of English origin is a local surname that refers to the ‘valley of eagles.’
+It also has Celtic origins meaning ‘high place.’
 There are three places in the United Kingdom by this name.

 The royal name means “majestic.”
 Augustus is a surname with Latin roots and finds its fame in the first Emperor of Rome, Caesar Augustus.